The Estate Settlement Process

 As you start the estate settlement process you may need to select an attorney.
 Select an attorney that is familiar with estate law and has experience in the settlement of estates or trusts.
 Select one that you think will be comfortable to work with.
 The process may take an extended period of time depending on the complexity.
 Just because an attorney prepared the will does not mean they should be retained as the estate’s attorney.
 However, they may have insight into the thought process of the deceased.
 Keep in mind that the attorney does not work for the heirs.
 The attorney has a fiduciary obligation to work for the deceased since they are no longer there.
 Before retaining an attorney there should be a discussion about the fees.
 The Iowa Code sets the maximum amount allowable unless the court approves additional charges.
 The amount is approximately 2 percent.
 (Iowa Code Ch.
 633.197, Compensation) Some attorneys will work on an hourly fee basis.
 This needs to be agreed on before the attorney is retained.
 The court will approve the appointment and then the estate will be opened.

 If the decedent died without a valid will they are said to have died intestate.
-When a person dies without a will, the surviving spouse has an exclusive right for 20 days to begin estate settlement.
-Children have 10 more days after that, and then creditors and anyone with an interest in the estate may start the process.
+When a person dies without a will, Iowa Code provides a surviving spouse with an exclusive right for 20 days to file with the court a petition to initiate administration of the estate.
+Other heirs in succession, starting with surviving children, if any, have an additional 10 days to file such a petition.
+After those time periods have elapsed, creditors and others with an interest in the estate may file the petition.
 The court will designate an administrator to work with the estate attorney in the settlement proceedings.
 Generally the court would appoint a spouse or adult child if they are willing to serve.
 The Iowa Code then determines the distribution of assets.

 If you don’t have a will when you die a surviving spouse may not receive all of your assets.
 This depends on (1) if you had children and (2) if all of your children were also your surviving spouse’s children.
 If you and your spouse had no children or all of the children are also children of the surviving spouse, then your spouse gets your entire estate.
 If you have children who are not children of your surviving spouse, your spouse will get the first $50,000 plus half of the remaining property.
 Your heirs divide the other half in equal shares.